 Your online account with My GED offers you a great guidance tool that takes you through the entire process, from preparation advice to scheduling your tests.
 Here you have access to all tools and support to deal with everything related to the GED test.
 Find more information about My GED here.

 Submit GED, TASC, or HiSET classes

 If you represent an organization that offers GED, HiSET, or TASC preparation, please inform us about your facility if you are not listed on our website.
-Your contributions are highly appreciated and enable us to keep our information accurate, complete, and up-to-date.

 - Submit GED -HiSET-TASC classes by email